climax-dev-1/test-project/auth_provider_comparison.md

 **Why?**
 *   If your application is B2B (selling to other companies) and requires complex "User Management" features where your customers need to manage their own teams and permissions.
 Authress excels here.

+### **Alternative: Authsignal**

+**Why?**
+*   If you want to build your own native UI but need a specialized "Passwordless" or "MFA-only" layer to sit alongside it.
+Authsignal is often used as an add-on for fraud detection and MFA rather than a primary identity provider for social login.

+### **Alternative: Clerk**

+**Why?**
+*   If developer speed is the #1 priority and you are okay with a web-based login modal.
+Clerk has the best "Developer Experience" of the bunch but is heavily optimized for React/Web stacks.
+Their iOS SDK is newer and relies on web redirects, meaning you lose the "Native" feel compared to Cognito.